 It is the first stadium to have hosted a FIFA World Cup final (in 1998) and a Rugby Union World Cup final (in 2007).
 In 2019, he was joined by the Nissan Stadium in Yokohama, which hosted the final of the Rugby Union World Cup after hosting the 2002 FIFA World Cup.

-It was also the scene on July 10, 2016 of the final of the European Football Championship.
-It also hosted the final of the 2000 Champions League and that of 2006.
-It will become an Olympic stadium for the athletics and rugby sevens events of the 2024 Paris Games, and will have hosted a second final a year earlier. the Rugby World Cup on the occasion of the 2023 edition.
+It was the scene on July 10, 2016 of the final of the European Football Championship.
+It hosted the final of the 2000 Champions League and that of 2006.
+It is the Olympic stadium for the athletics and rugby seven events of the 2024 Paris Games, and has hosted a second final of the Rugby World Cup on the occasion of the 2023 edition.